Lead PI/Director, Queens College AANAPISI Project (QCAP)

 Research Interests

-My research interests are primarily in 20th- and 21st-century Asian American literatures and cultures.
-I write about and have published articles on Asian American fiction, comics, and pop culture.
-My first book project is a study of Asian American comedy, tentatively titled Funny Asians, which will hopefully be published in 2024.
+My research interests are primarily in Asian American studies, especially on 20th- and 21st-century Asian American literatures and cultures, and critical ethnic studies.
+I have published articles on Asian American comedy, fiction, and comics/graphic narratives.

 In addition to my academic work, I sometimes do public scholarship, giving talks and doing interviews on content and issues related to Asian Americans.